GlitchyHydra/TicTacToe/README.md

 TicTacToe game with authentication and SignalR server.

-There is the list of users for testing Username|role|Authorized to play
+There is the list of users for testing
+(Only username is used to login for simplicity) Username|role|Authorized to play
 -----|------|------
 tony | player | yes